Thailand’s Queen Mother Sirikit dead at 93: Royal Palace

 Sirikit was married to King Bhumibol, who died in 2016 after seven decades on the throne.

-Suffering from numerous ailments and rarely appearing in public in recent years, Sirikit had been dealing with a blood infection since October 17, but despite her medical team’s efforts, her condition did not improve, according to reports.
+Suffering from numerous ailments and rarely appearing in public in recent years, Sirikit had been dealing with a blood infection since October 17.
+Despite her medical team’s efforts, her condition did not improve, according to reports.

+Government spokesman Siripong Angkasakulkiat said on Saturday that Thai Prime Minister Anutin Charnvirakul had cancelled his trip to the ASEAN leaders’ summit – set to be held in Malaysia from Sunday to Tuesday – following Sirikit’s death.

 The royal family is venerated in Thailand, treated by many as semi-divine figures and lavished with glowing media coverage and gold-adorned portraits hanging in public spaces and private homes nationwide.